AngeloGaeta1990/Password_generator/README.md

 ## Planning Phase
 ---
 ### Target Audience
 - Users who lack confidence in online password management services like LastPass or Google Password.
-- Users who have concerns about sending their credentials online and prefer to store them locally on their devices.
+- Users who are concerned about sending their credentials online and prefer to store them locally on their devices
 - Users who are already familiar with using Github.
-- The tool can also be used solely for generating a limited number of strong passwords, particularly for sensitive accounts like bank accounts, while relying on services like LastPass or Google Password for less critical services.
+- The tool can generate only a limited number of strong passwords, particularly for sensitive accounts like bank accounts while relying on services like LastPass or Google Password for less critical services.

 ### Aim
 1. Enhance password generation customization: Enable users to specify password length, character types (e.g., letters, numbers, symbols), and other criteria to create passwords that meet their specific security requirements.
-2. Offline mode: Allow users to generate passwords even when they are not connected to the internet, ensuring the tool's functionality in offline environments.
+1. Offline mode: Allow users to generate passwords even when not connected to the internet, ensuring the tool's functionality in offline environments.
-3. Develop a reliable command-line interface (CLI) tool for effective user input handling and validation.
+1. Develop a reliable command-line interface (CLI) tool for effective user input handling and validation.
-4. Establish API integration: Create a tool that can interact seamlessly with external APIs to enhance its functionality
+1. Establish API integration: Create a tool that can interact seamlessly with external APIs to enhance functionality.

 ### Flow chart